vllm-project/vllm-spyre/docs/deploying/rhoai.md

                   protocol: TCP
       ```

 2. Create an InferenceService for each model you want to deploy.
-This example demonstrates how to deploy `ibm-granite/granite-3.1-8b-instruct`.
+This example demonstrates how to deploy the [Granite](https://www.ibm.com/granite) model `ibm-granite/granite-3.1-8b-instruct`.

       ```yaml
       apiVersion: serving.kserve.io/v1beta1